hyuan27/Leetcode/README.md

 Can do this both use DFS and BFS, BFS achieve slightly better running time as it checks level by level, have bigger chance of stopping early.
 But both have worst case O(n) linear time.
 And also uses linear space.

+## 1041.
+Robot Bounded In Circle:
+Idea is that if after the sequence, it is either back at origin, or facing a different direction then north, then it will come back to the origin eventually(in 1 or 3 iterations).
+Time is O(n)

 ## 1539.
 Kth Missing Positive Number:

 Binary Search is the best approach, O(logn) time with O(1) space